-The upper left panel of Figure 11 does show that some Cartesian Q_g values are noticeably larger than the polar grid values.
+The top left panel of Figure 11 does show that some Cartesian Q_g values are noticeably larger than the polar grid values.
 However, as discussed in Laurikainen & Salo (2002), the Cartesian method can lead to large spurious force values in the noisy outer parts of images, sometimes leading to an overestimate of Q_g if the results are automatically collected, without careful inspection of the force profiles.
-This might account for several very large values of Q_b estimated by Block et al. (2002), seen in the upper panels of Figure 11.
+This might account for several very large values of Q_b estimated by Block et al. (2002), seen in the top panels of Figure 11.
 Mainly for this reason, we chose the polar grid force evaluation as our standard procedure.
 The Cartesian method is useful as a check of the polar method results.

-As a further check on how our methods affect the histogram of maximum relative torques, we have analyzed more closely three highly-inclined galaxies in our sample, NGC 3166, 3338, and 3675, trying to duplicate the methods used by Block et al.: (1) use the RC3 position angle and inclination to deproject the galaxies; (2) no correction for the shape of the bulge; (3) radial scalelength derived from $logD{25}$ in RC3 assuming all the galaxies follow the Freeman (1970) law, with $h_z=h_R/12$;

-and (4) using a Cartesian transformation for the potential.
+As a further check on how our methods affect the histogram of maximum relative torques, we have analyzed more closely three highly inclined galaxies in our sample, NGC 3166, 3338, and 3675, trying to duplicate the methods used by Block et al.: (1) using the RC3 position angle and inclination to deproject the galaxies, (2) making no correction for the shape of the bulge, (3) deriving the radial scale length from $\log D{25}$ in RC3 assuming that all the galaxies follow the Freeman (1970) law, with $h_z = h_R/12$, and (4) using a Cartesian transformation for the potential.
 The results are $Q_g = 0.26$, 0.16, and 0.15, respectively, compared with the values of 0.27, 0.14, and 0.15 actually derived by Block et al. Thus, mimicking the Block et al. treatment with our codes yields values that fully agree with those obtained by Block et al. In contrast, our refined approach gives values of $Q_g = 0.11$, 0.08, and 0.08 for the same galaxies.
-The reason for the low Q_g values we get compared to theirs is due to our refinements, and not a serious difference in our codes.
+The reason for the low Q_g values that we get compared with theirs is due to our refinements, not a serious difference in our codes.

 The idea that galaxies might accrete significant quantities of external gas during a Hubble time is certainly intriguing.
-Our revised histogram (with its extended tail of large Q_g values) still supports this idea, but may favor an accretion rate between the two cases discussed by Block et al. (2002): the no accretion idea and a rate which doubles the mass in 10^{10} years.
-As shown in this work, the bulge correction, improvements in the orientation parameters, and the larger vertical scaleheights we use considerably increase the number of galaxies with low maximum relative torques.
+Our revised histogram (with its extended tail of large Q_g values) still supports this idea but may favor an accretion rate between the two cases discussed by Block et al. (2002): the no-accretion idea and a rate that doubles the mass in 1010 yr.
+As shown in this work, the bulge correction, improvements in the orientation parameters, and larger vertical scale heights used considerably increase the number of galaxies with low maximum relative torques.